immersive-web/privacy-and-security/EXPLAINER.md

-*   Estimating the size of the user's house, to estimate user income
+*   Estimating the size of the user's house, to estimate user income.
 *   User ergonomics may be inferred.
 For example, users will typically hold phones at the same height, in the same location, and user height may be inferred by identifying the ground plane and the device's relative position to it.
-*   Determine what businesses or apartments the user has visited, if enough real-world geometry is available to create a continuous map segment between the user's current location and other locations
+*   Determine what businesses or apartments the user has visited, if enough real-world geometry is available to create a continuous map segment between the user's current location and other locations.
+*   In combination with other technology such as eye tracking, could allow inference of what the user is interested in or attracted to.

+###### User Physical Safety

+*   The occlusion of real-world objects pose potential threats to users.
+If a user cannot see a stop sign they might get into a traffic accident; if the user cannot see a chair on the floor they might trip over it.
+On devices where a site can directly obscure a user's view of the real world, access to real-world geometry may allow sites to identify and occlude objects related to user safety.
+For example, a site might use real-world geometry to identify the octagonal shape of a stop sign and render an object to occlude it.

 ##### Precision of Real-World Geometry